regimazone/orgmastra/examples/basics/scorers/toxicity/README.md

-# Toxicity Metric Example
+# Toxicity Scorer Example

-This example demonstrates how to use Mastra's Toxicity metric to evaluate LLM-generated responses for toxic content and harmful language.
+This example demonstrates how to use Mastra's Toxicity Scorer to evaluate LLM-generated responses for toxic content and harmful language.

 ## Prerequisites